oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 #### Restore (TARGET)
-We copied the xtt.properties and the res.txt file from source to target.
+You copied the xtt.properties and the res.txt file from source to target.
 RMAN read the same files the backup process created - so these files match between source and target.
 An interesting directory created by the restore process is the target XTTS/tmp directory containing the log files:
   ```
     <copy>
     ls -al /home/oracle/XTTS/TARGET/tmp